-Case background and updates for the trial of Cameron John Brown for the murder of Lauren Sarene Key.
+Case background and updates for the trials of Cameron John Brown for the murder of Lauren Sarene Key.

 Happy Birthday Lauren!!
 Rest assured that your mean ol' daddy is still rotting away slowly but surely all by himself, most likely to never again roam the beautiful countryside he so much adored.
 Justice is slow but justice will be served and you can rest easy knowing that people still miss and adore you!